jerwallace/aws-robomaker-workshops/content/jetbot-ml-workshop/build.md

 1. Locate the IP address of robot on the OLED
 ![waveshare oled](../../images/waveshare-oled.png)

+** PLEASE ENSURE ANY VPN YOU USE IS DEACTIVATED.
+THE FOLLOWING STEPS WILL NOT WORK IF YOU'RE CONNECTED TO A VPN **

-1. Open the local Jypter server by typing this into your web browswer: `https://<IP_ADDRESS>:8888`.
+1. Open the local Jupyter server by typing this into your web browser: `http://<IP_ADDRESS>:8888`.

-1. In this browser, you will be able to easily acccess the filesystem on the **JetBot**.
+1. In this browser, you will be able to easily access the filesystem on the **JetBot**.
 Select **Upload** to upload your downloaded keys to the JetBot.

 1. Next, open a **terminal** and copy the keys to your greengrass folder.
 The password for su is "**jetbot**".